-- provide a detailed description of all emission sources of air pollutants from the project listed under 8.4.1.1 Baseline conditions Baseline conditions, including all point sources, area sources, and mobile and road sources and identify if these emissions differ from the existing Base Mine operations; - provide a detailed methodology and assumptions used to estimate emissions of air pollutants at all phases: - provide details of the occurrence of flaring and associated assumptions.
-Describe the gas composition under both normal and upset flaring conditions; - estimate the deposition of dust and other contaminants on sensitive receptors (including Fort McMurray and Fort MacKay communities) and transportation of dust into communities via project or worker vehicles; - provide a description of the odours potentially associated with the project including extent and frequency; - predict the fate of emissions resulting from all project sources for all emissions listed under 8.4.1.1 Baseline conditions Baseline conditions, by using atmospheric dispersion modelling; - predict ground-level pollutant concentrations, and plot predicted concentrations using appropriately scaled contour maps; - provide rationale for the choice of air quality model, including the type and magnitude of emissions, the complexity of sources, terrain and meteorology; - provide emission rates for all project and regional sources within the study areas, including emission factors and all related assumptions and related parameters that would enable calculations to be reproduced.
-Include details on methodology, uncertainty assessment and references, and provide sample calculations; - provide detailed information on emission estimation methodologies for all project phases, including details on the configuration of the atmospheric dispersion models used (e.g. meteorology, land use, modelling domain, receptor grid density, land users, default options and chemical and physical transformation parameters, where applicable);
+- provide a description of the odours potentially associated with the Project including extent and frequency; - predict the fate of emissions resulting from all project sources for all emissions listed under 8.4.1.1 Baseline conditions Baseline conditions, by using atmospheric dispersion modelling; - predict ground-level pollutant concentrations, and plot predicted concentrations using appropriately scaled contour maps; - provide rationale for the choice of air quality model, including the type and magnitude of emissions, the complexity of sources, terrain and meteorology; - provide emission rates for all project and regional sources within the LSA and RSA, including emission factors and all related assumptions and related parameters that would enable calculations to be reproduced.
+Include details on methodology, uncertainty assessment and references, and provide sample calculations; - provide detailed information on emission estimation methodologies for all project phases, including details on the configuration of the atmospheric dispersion models used (e.g. meteorology, land use, modelling domain, receptor grid density, land users, default options and chemical and physical transformation parameters, where applicable); - assess the uncertainty in the modeled air pollutant concentrations using relevant range of model inputs.
+All sources of uncertainty should be taken into account, including: - model uncertainty, including a consideration for how uncertainty in modelled predictions may vary spatially and temporally; - o uncertainty in baseline concentration estimates; - o uncertainty in the estimates of meteorological inputs; and - uncertainty in estimates of source emissions (from sources attributable to the Project, and externally).
+Uncertainty in source estimates should take into account any published studies which have shown apparent discrepancies between reported and observed emissions7; - provide maps of isopleths illustrating the predicted emissions for the modelling scenarios, using an appropriate scale to visualize the extent of dispersion to sensitive receptors8; - determine whether the formation of secondary pollutants resulting from the Project has the potential to raise concentrations above baseline levels - if so, identify and characterize these pollutants; - compare the predicted air quality results with applicable regional, provincial and federal standards for ambient air quality and community-based air quality and odour guidelines.